-Christmas festive season is a great time to encourage children make space around them beautiful and exciting with things they can create with their own hands.
-Kid handmade ornaments – quirky, sparkly, cute, will make your home and classroom feel so cosy.
+Christmas festive season is a great time to encourage children to make space around them beautiful and exciting with things they can create with their own hands.
+Kid handmade ornaments – quirky, sparkly, cute, will make your home and classroom feel so cozy.
 I am sharing today with you ornaments my preschooler made to kick start the Holiday Season.

 This post is a part of a 15 Days of Montessori for the Holidays blog hop.
 Visit Montessori Bloggers Network for fantastic holiday inspiration and great ideas.

 Learning about colours is always fun for young kids.
 Children love discovering the world of colours using Montessori colour box 1,2 and 3.
 Colour Box 3 teaches children to grade colours from the darkest to the lightest and visa versa.
 To make ornaments, we looked at different shades of colours.
-This activity is an extension activity to Colour box 3 which demonstrates difference between dark and light shades.
+This activity is an extension activity to Colour box 3 which demonstrates the difference between dark and light shades.
 Mixing colours brings magic like wonder and excitement.
-You can demonstrate gradual change in colour – from the darkest to the lightest – by adding more white paint each time.
+You can demonstrate a gradual change in colour – from the darkest to the lightest – by adding more white paint each time.
 This is a fun art technique to teach kids.

 Here is how we made painted Christmas ornaments: